Certificate in Signed Language Translation

 Overview

 ASLIE is an Approved RID CMP Sponsor for continuing education activities.
-The Certificate in Sign Language Translation is a Professional Studies (PS) program offering up to 10.0 CEUs at the Some Content Knowledge Level.
-(The program also includes some instructional material which counts toward RID CMP’s Power, Privilege, and Oppression requirement.)
-Should you need an accommodation, please contact Dr. Janis Cole-Patterson at jicnss@rit.edu.
-This certificate program upholds nondiscriminatory practices and encourages a learning environment which is free from bias and promotes mutual respect.
+The Certificate in Sign Language Translation is a Professional Studies (PS) program offering up to 10.0 CEUs at the Some Content Knowledge level.
+The program also includes instructional material that counts toward RID CMP’s Power, Privilege, and Oppression (PPO) requirement.
+If accommodations are needed, please contact Mae Sellers at mxscslt@rit.edu.
+This certificate program upholds nondiscriminatory practices and is committed to fostering a learning environment that is free from bias and promotes mutual respect.

 Goals

-Students will gain experience working with a full range of texts from legal documents, business reports, and medical records to literary works, academic research, and marketing.
-They will develop critical analytical skills to question the traditional understanding of the relationships between the original and translated text, between author and translator, and the source and target languages and cultures.
-The course will teach learners to critically analyze and translate documents with accuracy, equivalency, and integrity, with an understanding and application of different styles of translation.
-Throughout the program, it will be viewed as socio-cultural and ethical activities as well as linguistic ones.
+Participants gain experience working with a wide range of texts, including legal documents, business reports, medical records, literary works, academic research, and marketing materials.
+The program develops critical analytical skills that encourage learners to question traditional understandings of the relationships between the original and translated text, between author and translator, and between source and target languages and cultures.

 Outcomes